TobiiiDev/TobiiiDev/README.md

-- 👋 Hi, My name is Tobias
+- 👋 Hi, My name is Tobi
 - 👀 I’m a developer in Fivem
 - 💙 I’m a developer in Discord.js